MetaEnigma97/MetaEnigma97.github.io/_pages/about.md

 <div style="height: 200px; overflow: auto;">
 - [10/2023] Accepted as a part-time emploty in Preferred Networks from December, 2023!
 - [09/2023] Start my academic visiting in CMU!
+- [08/2023] Start my summer internship in Preferred Networks, Tokyo!
+- [07/2023] My paper "AI-driven Discovery of Amorphous Fluorinated Polymer Electret with High Charge Stability for Energy Harvesting" is accepted to Advanced Materials!!
+- [06/2023] My paper "Chemical Design with GPU-based Ising Machines" is accepted to Digital Discovery!
 </div>